 - The initial 1105 freeze focused on communication between the tool and a client.
 It includes SEMI E120-1104, E125-1105, E132-1105, and E134-1105, which describe the XML/SOAP protocol and CEM modeling requirements.

-To learn about EDA Freeze 3 – the new generation SEMI EDA Standards in development – visit the SEMI website.
+To learn what SEMI says about EDA Freeze 3 – the new generation SEMI EDA Standards in development – visit the SEMI website.

 Need EDA-compliant software?